EwellNeuroLab/InterictalSpikes-Behavior/README.md

 # Main files and directories

+## Julia jupyter notebooks
+The directory Bayesian_Modeling_NOTEBOOKS contains several notebooks in the subdirectory Bayesian_Modeling_NOTEBOOKS/notebooks.

+The subdirectory Bayesian_Modeling_NOTEBOOKS/data requiste raw data (exp_raw) and outputs of analyses (exp_pro) used throughout each notebook.

 ## MATLAB Analysis Notebooks
 These are MATLAB live notebooks, with companion .html files for readability.
 ### BIRD_init_NOTEBOOK.mlx/html